quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part72_n-step_Truncate.md

 :p Describe how the n-step truncated λ-return algorithms update weights in comparison to earlier n-step methods?

 ??x
 In the n-step truncated λ-return algorithms (known as TTD(λ)), weight updates are delayed by n steps.
-They take into account the first n rewards but include all k-step returns for \( 1 \leq k \leq n \), weighted geometrically, similar to Figure 12.2.
+They take into account the first n rewards but include all k-step returns for $1 \leq k \leq n$, weighted geometrically, similar to Figure 12.2.
 This is a natural extension of the earlier n-step methods from Chapter 7.

 ```java
 // Pseudocode for updating weights in n-step truncated TD(λ):